haifeng2013/rollup-plugin-bundle-html/README.md

 # rollup-plugin-bundle-html-thomzz
-This plugin is forked from ©[rollup-plugin-bundle-html](https://github.com/haifeng2013/rollup-plugin-bundle-html), and is virtually the same, appart from adding more flexibility for my own needs, and adding an "ignoredFiles" options.
+This plugin is forked from ©[rollup-plugin-bundle-html](https://github.com/haifeng2013/rollup-plugin-bundle-html), and is virtually the same, appart from adding more flexibility for my own needs, and adding an some useful options, like the possibilty to inline file content directly to the generated html, to exclude files, and to minify inlined css with "clean-css".

 ## Installation